rChrisb/holbertonschool-zero_day/git/README.md

 ---------------------------------------------------------------------------
 ### <p align=center>3.
 Collaboration is the base of a company </p>
+For this project, create a branch update_script and in this branch:

+Create an empty file named bash/98
+Update bash/best by replacing echo "Best" with echo "Best School" Update bash/school by replacing echo "School" with echo "The school is open!"
+Add and commit these changes (message: “My personal work”) Push this new branch Tips
+Perfect!
+You did an amazing update in your project and it’s isolated correctly from the main branch.

+Ho wait, your manager needs a quick fix in your project and it needs to be deployed now:

+- Change branch to main
+- Update the file bash/best by replacing echo "Best" with echo "This School is so cool!"
+- Delete the directory js
+- Commit your changes (message: “Hot fix”) and push to the origin

+Ouf, hot fix is done!

 ---------------------------------------------------------------------------
 ### <p align=center>4.
 Collaboration: be up to date </p>
+For this task – and only for this task – please update your file README.md in the main branch from GitHub.com.
+It’s the only time you are allowed to update and commit from GitHub interface.

+After you have done that, in your terminal:

+- Get all changes of the main branch locally (i.e. your README.md file will be updated)
+- Create a new file up_to_date at the root of your directory and in it, write the git command line used
+- Add up_to_date to git, commit (message: “How to be up to date in git”), and push to the origin

 ---------------------------------------------------------------------------
 ### <p align=center>5.
 HAAA what did you do??? </p>
 ---------------------------------------------------------------------------